osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 The rest of the parameters can be set according to the desired configuration of the gauge.
 Please read the `x/incentives` module documentation for more information on how to configure gauges.

 Note, that the created gauge will start emitting at the first epoch after the given `StartTime`.
 During the epoch, a `x/concentrated-liquidity` module `IncentiveRecord` will be created for every denom in the gauge.
-This incentive record will be condifured to emit all given incentives over the period of an epoch.
+This incentive record will be configured to emit all given incentives over the period of an epoch.
 If the gauge is non-perpetual (emits over several epochs), the distribution will be split evenly between the epochs. and a new `IncentiveRecord` will be created for each denom every epoch with the emission rate and token set to finish emitting at the end of the epoch.